stacksjs/ts-pkgx/docs/packages/mun.md

 ## Related Packages

-These packages work well with mun:
+These packages work well with mun-lang.org:

-- `llvm.org`
+- [`llvm.org`](llvmorg.md) - The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.

 ## Usage Examples